Skip to main content

 3 mentions Positive Neutral Negative

-The gameplay is limited to two identical keypad puzzles, lacking any additional mechanics, story, or engaging elements, resulting in a minimalistic experience.
+The gameplay is limited to two identical keypad puzzles, offering minimal engagement and lacking any narrative or additional elements to enhance the experience.

-• “The gameplay consists of two main puzzles, both of which are identical keypad puzzles.”
+• “The gameplay consists of two main puzzles, both of which are the same: two keypad puzzles.”

 • “With zero gameplay, story, or anything of substance.”